-Reflection will be based on your visit to the AMNH.
+Final reflection will be based on the last lab of the semester.

 The Hunter College grading system will be used in this class and can be viewed in the latest undergraduate catalog available online at http://catalog.hunter.cuny.edu/.